ThomasHeal/ThomasHeal/README.md

 ## Quick Notes
-- 🧠 I am currently learning more about react through the creation of CRM application!
+- 🧠 I am currently learning more about react through the creation of a CRM application!

 - ⚡ Favorite Quote: The only way forward is through.